shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 # Introduction

 In this tutorial, we will be learning how to create a quadratic voting app with collaboratively managed ranked lists.
+This is a fairly complex application and a good exercise in serious dApp development.
+We're going to write a smart contract in Solidity and a front-end in Vue.js, then deploy our dApp on the Polygon testnet.

 Here's a preview of what we will be building: